itu-tid/lecture-notes/Lectures/React-Starter-Kit.md

 This creates a build directory in your project with static files that are optimised for performance.
 These are the files you'll use to deploy your app.
-Note: The build process minifies your code (removes unnecessary characters), bundles it (combines multiple files into one), and optimises it in other ways for production.
-The resulting code is harder for humans to read, but easier for machines to read and process, which makes your app load and run faster for your users.
+Note: The build process minifies your code (reduces the size of the code), bundles it (combines multiple files into one), and optimises it in other ways for production.
+The resulting code is harder for humans to read, but shorter, which makes your app load faster for your users.

 ## Quick Commands Recap